-The visit includes the chance to interact with current faculty and students, and the flexibility to allow you to explore campus on your own.
+The visit includes the chance to interact with current faculty and students, and the flexibility of exploring campus on your own.
 CALS offers many majors and enrichment programs for students.
-Our visitation includes a College information session, attending a CALS class, sitting down with a faculty member in your major of interest, and lunch in a campus dining hall.
+Our visitation includes a College information session, a class observation (for visiting student only), a meeting with a faculty member in your major of interest, and lunch in a campus dining hall with current CALS students.
 You will learn more about the academic experience; we will explain the "perks" of our College, answer your questions, and show you why CALS is unique.
+Remember to wear comfortable walking shoes and dress for the weather!

 Sorry, we are unable to take requests by phone.

 Additional questions should be emailed to Joanna Eglinton.